rprechelt/Vectorize.jl/README.md

 # Vectorize

-This package is under heavy development but it is not currently operational; do not attempt to install this package.
-It will only give you nightmares...
-This notice will be removed as soon as Vectorize.jl can reliably be installed, and the code base has become somewhat stable.
+This package is under **heavy** development but it is **not** currently operational; do **not** attempt to **install** this package.
+It will only give you *nightmares*...
+This notice **will** be removed as soon as Vectorize.jl can reliably be installed, and the code base has become somewhat stable.

+## Features
+Currently, Vectorize.jl only provides direct access to array-oriented functions in Apple's Accelerate, Intel's VML, and Yeppp!
+These can be accessed using `Vectorize.LibraryName.Function()` i.e.

+    Vectorize.Accelerate.log(X)
+    Vectorize.VML.log(X)
+    Vectorize.Yeppp!.log(x)

+These functions can provide orders of magnitude higher-performance than the standard functions in Julia; over 100-fold improvements are common for functions throughout the three libraries.
+Any attempt to call a function that is not supported by that particular library will silently fall back to the native Julia base implementation.

 ## Installation
 #### Julia